 • 3 cups day old cornbread, crumbled

-• 5 cups biscuits, torn into small pieces
+• 5 cups biscuits, crumbled

 • 1 cup celery, diced